-Good writing and effective communications are essential to more and more roles as teams are collaborating and business is being conducted remotely.
+Good writing and effective communications are essential to more and more roles as teams collaborate, and business is being conducted remotely.
 So, with your job prospects potentially riding on the efficacy of your cover letter, it’s imperative to get it right.

 To whom it may concern

 Don’t open your cover letter with the generic and outdated “to whom it may concern.”
 It is always best to address your letter to the actual hiring manager.
-Scour the job posting, the company’s website, or their LinkedIn page to see if you can determine who the decision maker is for the position you want.
+Scour the job posting, the company’s website, or their LinkedIn page to see if you can determine who the decision-maker is for the position you want.

 Try something more modern and friendly such as “Dear Acme,” “Hello Communications Director,” or “Hi Sales Hiring Committee.”

-There are typos and spelling mistakes
+Typos and spelling mistakes

 If the job ad asks applicants to include a reference number in the subject line of your email or refer to it in your cover letter, then be sure that you do.

-To help with their own filing, some employers ask for a resume and cover letter in a single document rather than two separate attachments.
+To help with their filing, some employers ask for a resume and cover letter in a single document rather than two separate attachments.
 Be sure to read the job posting carefully and follow the exact instructions for applying.
 Failing to do so can give the impression that you can’t pay attention to instructions or that if you can, you simply don’t care enough to.
 (Either way, not a great hire.)